-NEVER modify the source code unless you know what you are doing and want to participate in contributing to the
+Always avoid modifying the source code unless you know what you are doing and want to participate in contributing to the

 MuPDF project.
 Have you modified the source code, you may have trouble merging the source code later, when you want to keep synchronized with the

 Open that solution file, you will see more than 10 projects loaded.